The Department of Sociology and Anthropology Faculty

 Phone: 646- 312-4485

 Trained as a philosophical anthropologist (or existential sociologist), Professor González is committed to empowering students to better comprehend how power is reproduced in their own richly textured lives and teeming lifeworlds.
-As the son of Latin-American immigrants, a first-generation college student, and a native New Yorker, Professor González looks forward to pursuing a research and teaching agenda at Baruch that is firmly grounded and anchored in City life.
+As the son of Latin-American immigrants (from Perú and Cuba), a first-generation college student, and a native New Yorker, Professor González enjoys pursuing a research and teaching agenda at Baruch College that is firmly grounded and anchored in City life.

-Professor González received his B.A. from Yale College (Comparative Literature), an M.A.R. from Yale Divinity School (Ethics), and a Th.D. from Harvard Divinity School (Religion and Society).
-Prior to coming to Baruch in the Fall of 2018, he taught at Monmouth University (West Long Branch, NJ).
+Professor González received his B.A. from Yale College (Comparative Literature), an M.A.R. from Yale Divinity School (Ethics), and a Ph.D. from Harvard Divinity School (Religion and Society).
+Prior to moving to Baruch in the Fall of 2018, he taught at Monmouth University (West Long Branch, NJ).

 Susan M. Chambré was a faculty member at Baruch College from 1980 until 2016 when she became a Professor Emerita.
 Her previous positions were at Yeshiva University and as a Research Scientist doing policy research at the New York City Human Resources Administration.
 She received her B.A. from Queens College, CUNY and her Ph.D. from the University of Pennsylvania.